jpravetz/epdoc-strava/README.md

-Strava Report Generator
+Strava KML File Generator
 =======================

 Overview
 --------

-This project contains a command line utility that will generate a single KML file that is suitable for import into Google Earth.
-The utility talks directly with the Strava V3 APIs.
+This project contains a command line application bin/strava.js that will generate KML files suitable for import into Google Earth.
+The application uses the Strava V3 APIs to retrieve your personal ride and segment effort information from Strava.

 Installation
 ------------

+bin/strava.js is a node application, written in javascript, requiring that you install nodejs, this application and dependent libraries on your computer.
+You will also need to obtain your own Strava ID, secret and access token from Strava, then add these to a JSON-encoded settings file.

 * [Install node](http://nodejs.org/download/).
 * [Install and use git](http://git-scm.com/downloads) to clone or download a zip of [this project](https://github.com/jpravetz/strava)